 It was shit being the Few.

 She lived behind a sign that said ‘Mad Old Cat Woman Lives Here’.
 She wasn’t mad, or old.
 And they weren’t exactly cats.
 Or words.
 And she didn’t live Here, but a bit further into the cul-de-sac.
 But it was a good sign, written in blood, and it kept the marketeers away from the garage door.
-Garages were a good place to live; the only solid remnants of those shit housing estates that covered the hills like lichen on rock, like street rubbish after rain—how many people were there, once? — the garages still standing while the dumb glossy houses they were attached to had slid into heaps of cheap rubble and sodden cardboard.
+Garages were the best place to live; the only solid remnants of those shit housing estates that covered the hills like lichen on rock, like street rubbish after rain—how many people were there, once? — the garages still standing while the dumb glossy houses they were attached to had slid into heaps of cheap rubble and sodden cardboard.
 And who had a car any more… and was there anywhere to go that was less shit that here?

-She wasn’t beautiful but then who was?
-She had all her arms and legs, which was a good start.
+She wasn’t beautiful but then she had all her arms and legs, which was a good start.
 She grew a bit of this ‘n that in the big windows of the rubbled houses, traded a bit of this ‘n that at the crossroads, in the dawn or dusk, like everyone did.
 She made string, and baskets to trade, and was better off than mere foragers.
 She had never been in love, but intended to be, one day.
 She surely wasn’t in love with the engineer.

 She’d found the place time back; and then less time back, she’d found the engineer and they had worked together towards this one amazing day.
 A few safe people had joined them.
 She had made sure they were safe: she’d followed them to see where they lived.